MattMacMaster/CSVChallenge/README.md

         source venv/bin/activate -> enter vm for versioning reasons flask run
 ## Future Additions
-    Add a means to pause the writing to DB instead of infinite loop Add a snackbar response for requests(Error and Success) More Styling
+    Add a means to pause the writing to DB instead of infinite loop.
+    Add a snackbar response for requests(Error and Success).
+    More Styling.